 How To Do Needlepoint Couching

 The securing stitches are just simple tie down stitches.
 They can go in any direction, but a simple couching stitch goes over the couched thread and lies perpendicular to it.
-The securing stitches are spaced an even distance apart and close enough to ensure the underlying fiber is held securely in place; usually this is about ¼ to ½ inch apart.
+The securing stitches are spaced an even distance apart and close enough to ensure the underlying fiber is held securely in place.
 When navigating tight curves or corners you may need to place the securing stitches closer together in order to hold the couched thread to the canvas as it curves or turns.

 Do not pull the securing stitches too tight as this will squash the couched fiber and give it an uneven appearance.
 The tie down stitches are gently holding the couched fiber in place.